 - Reproductive and gender rights organizations

 - Political seats and staff

 “The Policy Practice concentration transcends common narratives about social work.
 As a policy practitioner, I make an impact and implement change on a large scale.
 I chose the UConn MSW program because of the faculty’s range of specializations that ensure a diverse learning experience.”

 MSW Policy Practice Student

 We understand that many of you have full-time jobs and families of your own, and we make every effort to make your busy life easier.
-By offering a variety of study options, we help you make your schedule work for you.
+To meet students' scheduling needs, our MSW program offers full-time, part-time, and Advanced Standing options.

 Full-Time, 2-Year Program

 Most MSW students are engaged in full-time study and obtain their degrees in two years.
 Students select from daytime or evening course options.
 Students in the full-time program take their required field placement requirement during both years.

 For economic, personal, or educational reasons, some students choose not to complete the program in the typical pattern of two years of full-time study.
 In these situations, students may opt for the part-time program options, in which they may take up to four years to earn their degree.

 Students would complete coursework during only the first year of the program, taking an average of three classes per semester.
 In the final two years, students will take field education.